TianboLiu666/tianboliu666.github.io/_posts/2023-11-26-blockchain.md

  <!-- type="application/pdf"> -->
 <p>A short survey on how BlockChain could impact Capital Markets</p>

-> In this short paper, we survey the disruptions and opportunities blockchain technology could bring to the Capital Markets.
+> In this short blog, we survey the disruptions and opportunities blockchain technology could bring to the Capital Markets.
 Specifically, we explain the current state of the cross border payments system and the existing clearing and settlement system, from which we discuss several potential ways Blockchain technology could improve efficiency, reducing risk in capital markets.

 ## Introduction